w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

   <img src="/bot-features/fishing/fishseason.png" alt="Fish leaderboard" width="300">
   </center>

 There are two possible reward tracks you can earn from: the free track on top and the premium track on the bottom.
 All users will receive the free rewards when they reach that tier, but only users who buy the premium season pass will receive the premium rewards.

-The fish season pass is available for a set amount of time, but if you purchase the premium pass you will continue to have access for as long as you need to earn all of the rewards.
+The fish season pass is available for a set amount of time, but if you purchase the premium pass, you will continue to have access for as long as you need to earn all of the rewards.

 <br>
 <center>
   <img src="/bot-features/fishing/fishseason_upgrademenu.png" alt="Fish leaderboard" width="400">
   </center>

 Once the season ends, a new pass will be released will all new rewards to aim for.
 There is also a premium+ version of the season pass you can purchase that will allow you to move up 25 levels instantly, so you can unlock 25 tiers of rewards all at once.
-You can upgrade the season pass at any time, and if you sign up for the regular premium pass and decide you want to move to the + version, you can do that as well.
+You can upgrade the season pass at any time while the season is available, and if you sign up for the regular premium pass and decide you want to move to the + version, you can do that as well.

-The current fish season pass is titled, "Season of the Haunted Waters" and you can see the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Haunted" target="_blank">full rewards available here</a>.
+The current fish season pass is titled, "Season of the Frozen Heart" and you can see the <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Frozen-Heart" target="_blank">full rewards available here</a>.

 Event fish, variants, and bosses give more XP, so if you are trying to level up quickly on a season pass, go after those creatures and use nets or dynamite to catch more fish at once.
+You can also use <a href="/Items/Fishing#XPBait" target="_blank">XP Bait</a> to earn more XP per catch.

+**Previous Season Passes:**
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Haunted" target="_blank">The Season of the Haunted Waters</a>

 ## Fish Settings {: #FishSettings}
 The `/fish settings` command allows you to change your settings for fishing so you can control how bait and tools are managed.